neelsmith/icgle/Smith-Parsing.md

 -   morphologically sensitive structured searching
 -   lexically unified corpus for latent pattern analysis
 -   integration of corpora in distinct writing systems or dialects
+-   pedagogy with epigraphic material in distinct writing systems or dialects?

 ---